UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - No need to use ´´--user``, since it will be installed in the virtual environment only.
     - Do this until your program works

-???- question "Step 4: Save your requirements as a file that user can run to get the needed dependencies"´
+???- question "Step 4: Save your requirements as a file that user can run to get the needed dependencies"

     - Check what is installed by: